philipdongfei/MyAlgs4/Chapter24_Code/Exercises/Exercise_24.md

 7. **Zipf distribution**.
 Use the result of the previous exercise(s) to sample from the Zipfian distribution with parameter s and n.
 The distribution can take on integer values from 1 to n, and takes on value k with probability$$1/k^s/sum_(i=1 to n)1/i^s.
 Example: words in Shakespeare's play Hamlet with s approximately equal to 1.

+8. **Random process**.
+Begin with n bins, each consisting one ball.
+Randomly select one of the n balls and move the ball to a bin at random such that the probability that a ball is placed in a bin with m balls is m/n.
+What is the distribution of balls that results after many iterations?
+Use the random sampling method described above to make the simulation efficient.

+9. **Nearest neightbors**.
+Given n vectors x1,x2,...,x_N of length m and another vector x of the same length, find the 20 vectors that are closest to x.

+10. **Circle drawn on a piece of graph paper**.
+Write a program to find the radius of a circle, centered on the origin, that touches 32 points with integer x- and y- coordinates.*Hint*: look for a number than can be expressed as the sum of two squares in several different ways.
+**Answer**: there are two Pythagorean triples with hypotenuse 25: 15^2+20^2=25^2, 7^2+24^2=25^2 yielding 20 such lattice points; there are 22 different Pythagorean triples with hypotenuse 5,525; this leads to 180 lattice points.
+27,625 is smallest radius that touches more than 64.
+154,136,450 has 36 Pythagorean triples.

+11. **Perfect powers**.
+Write a program PerfectPower.java to print out all perfect powers that can be represented as 64-bit long integers: 4,8,9,16,25,27,...
+A perfect power is a number that can be written as a^b for integers a and b>=2.

+12. **Floating point additions**.
+Add up n floating-point numbers, avoiding roundoff error.
+Delete smallest two: add two each other, and reinsert.

+13. **First-fit for bin packing**.
+17/10 OPT + 2, 11/9 OPT + 4(decreasing).
+Use max tournament tree in which players are N bins and value = available capacity.

+*TODO*:

+14. **Stack with min/max**.
+Design a data type that supports push, pop, size, min, and max(where min and max are the minimum and maximum items on the stack).
+All operations should take constant time in the worst case.

+*Hint*: Associate with each stack entry the minimum and maximum items currently on the stack.

+15. **Queue with min/max**.
+Design a data type that supports enqueue, dequeue, size, min, and max (where min and max are the minimum and maximum items on the queue).
+All operations should take constant amortized time.

+*Hint*: do the previous exercise and simulate a queue with two stacks.

+16. *2^i+5^j*.
+Print numbers of the form 2^i*5^j in increasing order.

+17. **Min-Max heap**.
+Design a data structure that supports min and max in constant time, insert, delete min, and delete max in logarithmic time by putting the items in a single array of size n with the following properties:
+- The array represents a complete binary tree.
+- The key in a node at an even level is less than (or equal to) the keys in its subtree; the key in a node at an odd level is greater than (or equal to) the keys in its subtree.
+Note that the maximum value is stored at the root and the minimum value is stored at one of the root's children.

+*Solution*.
+Min-Max Heaps and Generalized Priority Queues.